 Gerry: You seem to know where all the bodies are buried (laughs).
 I was doing freelance work at Larrabee at one point, and I happened to go to the Hard Rock Cafe where I heard a song by Cameo called “She’s Strange“.
 Oddly enough, when I went back to the studio, the owner said, “Hey, Larry Blackmon from Cameo is coming tomorrow and needs an engineer to help with a remix “.
 So I ended up working on that, and soon afterwards I went to New York with Cameo to work on a Syreeta Wright record.
 But when I came back to LA, I didn’t have much of a client base anymore.
 I lived around the corner from Mad Hatter studios and had already worked there with Stanley Clarke and Roy Ayers, so I walked in and said, “I usually work as a first engineer, but I don’t mind seconding to earn my spot here “.
-And that’s how I got the job.
+That’s how I got the job.
 Mad Hatter was also the place I got connected with Bernadette when I was working with Cheryl Lynn.
 I had done a rough mix of a track for her and she later suggested I record a different song of hers that Bernadette had produced.
-So we got connected through that project.
+So we became acquainted through that

 Bernadette: I think it was a product of times, as well as the producers that Dick Griffey put in place behind the scenes who were responsible for creating those sounds.
 He didn’t require anyone to make a certain type of music, but he just kept hiring the same guys who made the last hits.
 Leon Sylvers had a lot to do with creating the sound of SOLAR in the 80s, and so did L.A and Babyface.
 So the sound of the label was more about trying to replicate past hits.
 But Klymaxx’s sound changed with the third album because we took more control of our music, which is why you hear less trends being followed on that one.

 – The sound of the 70s, which people describe as warm and wide, got displaced by the sound of the 80s, which was more about punch, reverb and brightness.
-It seems to me that a lot of that had to do with new recording equipment that prioritized having a pristine signal path over anything else.
+It seems that a lot of that had to do with new recording equipment that prioritized a pristine signal path over anything else.
 What can you tell me about that, Gerry?

 Gerry: Well, the turning point for the sound of the 80s was when everybody started using drum machines and MIDI.
 Prior to that, we would spend a lot of time trying to get a good drum sound, which involved everything from waiting for the drummer to arrive at the studio, to setting up the microphones and adjusting the levels on the console.
 So if the engineer didn’t have the time to do all that, it would create pressure during the session, especially since we were required to do three songs in three hours back then.
 There just wasn’t time to set up the drum kit properly if you wanted to meet certain deadlines.
 So it wasn’t unusual for an engineer to settle for whatever sound he had time to get.
 But when MIDI came out and drum machines like the Linn LM-1 became popular, it enabled us to work faster than with acoustic drums.
 So most studios gravitated towards that, and it changed the sound of music.
 Ironically, I get hired a lot nowadays because I still know how to record acoustic drums, and I work with that a lot at The Village.
 So it seems people are trying to get back to that sound, despite the prevalence of sample packs.